Pathoschild/smapi-mod-dump/source/Better Ranching/README.md

 Compatible with Stardew Valley 1.4.3+ on Linux, Mac, and Windows.
 Requires SMAPI 3.0 or later.

-**New Update:** I added the fix that the awesome minervamaga made to stop errors introduced in the last game update!
-I also fixed the bug that was causing dogs/cats to keep their heart icons even if the config setting was turned off.
+**New Update (1.7.6):** [floatingatoll](https://github.com/floatingatoll) awesomely fixed a bug that was causing bubbles to be weirdly floating alone during custscenes!

 ![Preview image](/better_ranching_preview.gif)